braisdom/ObjectiveSql/README.md

 ### Simple SQL programming without coding

-You just define a JavaBean with one annotation your class has fully featured database access capabilities
+You just define a `JavaBean` with one annotation your `Class` has fully capabilities of featured database access

 ```java
 @DomainModel